jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 #### 2.x Adding elements to an array

-Adding elements to an array in JavaScript is made easy by methods such as `.push()` and `.unshift()`.
-We can also directly access an index of an array in JavaScript and set the value of it.
-In v8 a `v8::Array` instance doesn't have methods that provide that convenience, but since it does inherit from `v8::Object` we can set properties on it much like an object, so we must set the the index explicitly.
+Adding elements to an array in JavaScript is simplified by methods such as `.push()` and `.unshift()`.
+We can also directly access an index of an array in JavaScript and set its value.
+In v8 a `v8::Array` instance doesn't have methods that provide these conveniences, but since it does inherit from `v8::Object` we can set properties on it much like an object.

 ***Figure 2.x - Adding an element to an array C++ with V8***